Fulfilling the Law: Matthew 5:17–19

 The period between the Acts 2 Pentecost and the Rapture is considered by Dispensationalists to be the Dispensation of Grace.
 This term is an obsolete holdover from the days when most Christian theologians considered the Church to be “under grace” and pre-Christian believers to be “under law”.
 Paul did frequently mention being “under law”, but he was most surely not talking about people being saved by keeping “the Law”.
 Rather, the precepts, or commandments, of the Mosaic Covenant were to be a response of obedience by a righteous Jew.
 Keeping the Law to appear righteous was, and is, hypocrisy.
 Some Dispensationalists are now calling the present age the Dispensation of the Church.

-The Millennial Reign of Messiah is not defined by another Covenant but is instead the culmination and combination of all the Covenants.
+This period is not defined by another Covenant but is instead the culmination and combination of all the Covenants.
 Since there will be a new Temple, as described by Ezekiel, and since there will be sacrifices in that Temple, some theologians assume that the Mosaic Covenant will be reinstated during this thousand-year period.
 My own belief is that the Mosaic Covenant never came to an end and is still in effect today.
 I believe that ethnic Jews, even as members of Christian churches or Messianic Congregations, should be “observant”, or “keeping the Law.”
 Few are, and since this doctrine is basically unknown today, I’m not critical of righteous Jews who ignore it.

 To Dispensationalists, the seventh and final dispensation is appropriately called, the Kingdom Dispensation, or alternatively, the Messianic Dispensation.